 If folks are already committing to a full season of produce, another week is often doable when using the square footage of your high tunnel hoop house.

-Alternatively some folks are not willing to embrace a full-season share, and breaking it up into spring, summer, fall, and even winter segments might be just what they are looking for, gaining your farm some new customers.
-Also utilizing a high tunnel well can result in attending your local farm market for an additional 4-6 weeks/season, and keeping your farm stand stocked at critical holiday shopping times.
+Utilizing a high tunnel well can result in attending your local farm market for an additional 4-6 weeks/season, and keeping your farm stand stocked at critical holiday shopping times.
+This equals increased revenues and a fast "pay-back-period" for your high tunnel investment.

 Make Plans To Maximize Your High Tunnel Space